S.Pellegrino: History

 S.Pellegrino mineral water has been produced for over 620 years.
 In 1395, the town borders of San Pellegrino were drawn, marking the start of its water industry.
 Leonardo da Vinci is said to have visited the town in 1509 to sample and examine the town's miraculous water, later writing a treatise on water.

 Analysis shows that the water is strikingly similar to the samples taken in 1782, the first year such analysis took place.
 In fact, doctors from Northern Italy in the 13th century used to suggest that their patients go to the Val Brembana spring for treatment.
 Over the years, its therapeutic properties attracted many visitors, and, at the beginning of 1900, San Pellegrino Terme became a mineral spa holiday resort with a casino, thermal baths and a hotel.

-In 1794 a treatise mentioned S.Pellegrino water as a treatment method for kidney stone disease.
+In 1794, a treatise mentioned S.Pellegrino water as a treatment method for kidney stone disease.

-In 1839, S.Pellegrino water was recommended for people affected with kidney diseases and urinary tract infection.
+In 1839, S.Pellegrino water was recommended for people affected with kidney diseases and urinary tract infections (UTIs).

 In 1760, Pellegrino Foppoli built a bathhouse where visitors had to pay a fee to use the indoor facilities.

 In 1803, Foppoli's descendants sold the bathhouse to Giovanni Pesenti who wanted to construct a larger building.

 The town council feared that this project would prevent visitors from free use of the spring.
 For this reason, they filed a complaint with the prefect which led Ester Pesenti and Lorenzo Palazzolo to sign an agreement in 1831.
 They decided that the 24 unit spring would be divided into two.
 So that, 17 units were given to Pesenti and Palazzolo and 7 units to San Pellegrino Terme town council.

 In 1834, the flood of the Brembo, the river that crosses San Pellegrino Terme, caused serious damage in the valley.

-Since the restoration required huge expenses, in 1837 the town leased Pesenti and Palazzolo its share of the water for 12 years.
+Since the restoration required huge expenses, in 1837, the town leased Pesenti and Palazzolo its share of the water for 12 years.
 In 1841, Ester Pesenti requested an authorization to continue to expand the bathhouse.

 One year later, another flood hit the valley and San Pellegrino Terme sold three-quarters of its shares to Pesenti.
 Since the water had always been connected to the territory, they agreed to give the remaining quarter of the shares to the residents of the town who still can use an external tap free of charge.
 The construction work finished in 1846.